 The ASUS ROG SWIFT PG348Q is a great gaming monitor with a good design, but it comes with a premium price.
 See our recommendations for the best curved gaming monitors, the best monitors for PS4 and the best monitors for photo editing and graphic design.

-The ASUS ROG Swift PG348Q is a bit better than the Dell U3417W.
-The PG348Q has much better motion handling, with a faster response time and higher refresh rate, as well as NVIDIA G-Sync VRR support.
+The ASUS ROG PG348Q is a bit better than the Dell U3417W.
+The PG348Q has much better motion handling, with a faster response time and higher refresh rate, as well as NVIDIA G-SYNC VRR support.
 The ASUS also has much lower input lag, making it a much better gaming monitor overall.
-The Asus also has a better stand that can also swivel, great for sharing work with someone else.
+The ASUS also has a better stand that can also swivel, great for sharing work with someone else.

 The ASUS ROG PG348Q is better than the Samsung CJ791 if you care about good viewing angles.
 The ASUS ROG PG348Q has an IPS panel whereas the Samsung has a VA one.
 The ASUS also has a faster response time with a smaller blur trail and better ergonomics to position it comfortably.
 The Samsung CJ791, on the other hand, has a lower input lag which makes it very responsive to your actions.

 The LG 32UD99 is better than the ASUS ROG PG348Q for most uses.
 The LG is brighter, has better gradient handling, and supports HDR.
 The 32UD99 also has better dark room performance, with much better black uniformity.
 The PG348Q and 32UD99 have similar overall gaming performance, but the ASUS can be overclocked to a 100Hz refresh rate when connected with DisplayPort, and it supports NVIDIA G-SYNC instead of FreeSync.